tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Deleting Amazon S3 objects from a bucket](Images/amazon-s3-empty-bucket-conf.png)

 * Next, you need to confirm that you want to empty your bucket.
-Write the name of your bucket and click on the "Empty" button to continue.
+Write the name of your bucket and click the "Empty" button to continue.

   ![Empty bucket confirmation](Images/amazon-s3-empty-confirm.png)

 * Once the bucket is empty, you will see a confirmation message.
-Click on the "Exit" button to return to the buckets list.
+Click the "Exit" button to return to the buckets list.

   ![Empty bucket confirmation message](Images/amazon-s3-empty-confirmation.png)

-* To permanently delete your bucket, select it again and click on the delete button.
+* To permanently delete your bucket, select it again and click the delete button.

   ![Deleting Amazon S3 bucket](Images/delete-amazon-s3-bucket.png)

 * Next, you need to confirm the bucket deletion by writing the name of the bucket.
-Click on the "Delete bucket" button to continue.
+Click the "Delete bucket" button to continue.

   ![Deleting Amazon S3 bucket confirmation](Images/amazon-s3-delete-confirm.png)